Moutaz1515/Moutaz1515/README.md

 - 👋 Hi, I’m @Moutaz1515
 - 👀 I’m interested in python and app-Developer
-- 🌱 I’m currently learning Flask framework
+- 🌱 I’m currently learning Flask framework and to connect oracle with python

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... in Twitter Almoutaz_Alz

 <!---
 Moutaz1515/Moutaz1515 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.